-- Source: Canada Revenue Agency T1FF file. - Geography: all census tracts in Canada, includes totals for Canada, Provinces, CMAs and CDs (only for areas outside CMAs). - Data 2005-2010 is for constant census tract 2006 boundaries.
-Data 2012 is for constant 2011 census tract boundaries. - Coverage: all taxfilers which covers 74.2% of the total population in 2010, number of people who file a tax return has been increasing over time - Format: Excel spreadsheets.
+- Source: Canada Revenue Agency T1FF file which is produced by Statistics Canada. - Geography: all census tracts in Canada, includes totals for Canada, Provinces, CMAs and CDs (only for areas outside CMAs). - Data 2005-2010 is for constant census tract 2006 boundaries.
+Data 2012 is for constant 2011 census tract boundaries. - Coverage: all taxfilers which covers 74.2% of the total population in 2010, number of people who file a tax return has been increasing over time - Format: Excel spreadsheets with some CMA data also in SPSS system files